top of page

 Here, everything is flow.

-Washing machines, dryers, cleaning agents, sewing machines —
+Washing machines, dryers, cleaning products, sewing machines —

 No one needs their own vacuum cleaner,

-Life — and order — can be light and joyful.
+Life — and order too — can be light and fun.

 The quiet service of the village — supplies, waste, order.